owid/owid-grapher/coreTable/readme.md

 # CoreTable

 This is our core tabular data structure class which parses JSON or delimited data and makes it available for charts.
-This class performs core transformations like filtering, grouping, etc.
+This class performs core transformations like filtering, grouping, etc. This is roughly our "Pandas for TypeScript".

 Tables are immutable, so all transformations generate a new lightweight table.
 Changes made to a parent table flow down to child tables.

-CoreTable is a generic class operating on generic tabular structures.
+CoreTable is a general purpose class operating on any kind of table.

-OwidTable is a subset of CoreTable, with the distinction that every OwidTable has an entity (aka country) column, a time integer ( year, day, quarter, etc) column, and one or more any columns ("values").
+OwidTable is a subset of CoreTable, with the distinction that every OwidTable has an entity (aka country) column, a time integer ( year, day, quarter, etc) column, and one or more value columns.
 OwidTable also includes additional meta data like Source info, needed by our charts.

 Most of our charts are built for country changes over time, so take an OwidTable specifically.